- Charts & Hydrographic Services

 Geospatial information is information describing the location and names of features beneath, on or above the earth's surface.
 At its simplest this can mean the basic topographical information found on a map, but also includes different location-related datasets combined into complex layers that show information such as land use and population density.

 Geospatial information supports a wide range of business, government and community activities, and the use and re-use of this information has significant productivity-related benefits.

-The terms 'geospatial information' and 'spatial information' are often used interchangeably.
+The terms "geospatial information", "spatial information" and "location-based information" are often used interchangeably.